What Is Accenture? Consulting, Technology, and AI Services

 Accenture is the largest professional services firm in the world by headcount.

-That headcount is roughly 17 times the size of Bain & Company, and the revenue is roughly 4 times the size of BCG.
+That headcount is roughly 17 times the size of Bain & Company and the revenue is more than four times the size of BCG.
 Accenture's scale is the single most important thing to understand about the firm before any interview.

 What is Accenture's history?